Meditation Retreat Schedule

 Location: Jackson, WY

-Teton Sangha hosts one 9 day residential retreat designed for experienced practitioners in the fall of each year with a chosen guiding teacher.
+Teton Sangha hosts one-week residential retreat in the fall of each year.
 Occasionally a weekend-only option is offered within the time period.
-The retreat begins mid-day on Friday and ends on Sunday morning.
+More information soon.

 More info and registration